 Like I said – use a dresser!
 All you really need is a changing pad (and even that is debatable).
 You really don’t need a specific piece of furniture to wipe your child’s butt; don’t fall into the poop-furniture trap!

 Babies grow very fast, and soon you’ll find that yours has outgrown her bassinet.
 Then it’s just another horizontal surface gathering laundry and other items in the corner of your nursery.

-Thrifty Solution: A Rock ‘n Play is amazing for when baby is first born – it keeps them feeling secure and it also folds up for easy store.
+A bouncer is amazing for when baby is first born – it keeps them feeling secure and it also folds up for easy store.
 A Pack n Play or some other “travel yard”, also work great as starter cribs.
 Bonus: when the child gets older, you can use it as an indoor yard/prison while you do housework or eat your weight in chocolate.
 Whatever, not here to judge.

 Baby food makers

 These are generally little blenders for making baby food.
 Often they’ve got a built-in storage thing, too.
 They’re awfully silly, so please don’t waste money on them.
 Bigger blenders also do this and then some!

 Do you already have a blender for making delicious margaritas and … whatever else people blend?
 Then use that (just clean it first!)
 You can then deposit the blended food into a storage container, which you also likely already have.